julianxhokaxhiu/LineageOTA/README.md

 $ composer create-project julianxhokaxhiu/lineage-ota LineageOTA
 ```

 then finally visit http://localhost/LineageOTA to see the REST Server up and running.
+Please note that this is only for a quick test, when you plan to use that type of setup for production (your users), make sure to also provide HTTPS support.

 > If you get anything else then a list of files, contained inside the `builds` directory, this means something is wrong in your environment.
 Double check it, before creating an issue report here.